GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 ### Open the attribute table

-One can open the attribute table in two ways.
-Either click right on the chosen layer and select `Open Attribute Table` or click on the attribute table symbol in the toolbar.
+You can open the attribute table in two ways.

+1. Right click on a layer in the Layers panel and select `Open Attribute Table`
+2. Select a layer in the Layers panel and click on the attribute table symbol in the toolbar.

 ```{figure} /fig/en_attributetable_right_click.png
 ---